sumbach/modern-cljs/doc/tutorial-22.md

                                                 (brepl/repl-env :port 9000)))]}})
 ```

-As you see, the project's configurations we need to set as an *enfocus
+As you can see, the project configuration we need to set as an *enfocus
-developer* overwhelm our capacity to take full control of them as an
+developer* overwhelms our capacity to take full control of them as an
 *enfocus user*.
 Luckly, the `profiles` feature of `lein` is going to
 be very helpful in keeping the view of the project as an
 *enfocus developer* separated from its view as an *enfocus user*.

-You'll be amazed by discovering how easy is to keep the
+You'll be amazed to discover how easy is to keep the
-*enfocus user view* separated from the *enfocus developer view*.
+*enfocus user view* separate from the *enfocus developer view*.
 But only
-if you have been careful in keeping them separated in the `:dev` profile from the very beginning.
+if you have been careful to keep them separate in the `:dev` profile from the very beginning.

 ### The enfocus user view

-Create a new file named `profiles.clj` in the main project
+Create a new file named `profiles.clj` in the main Enfocus project
 directory.
 Open the `project.clj`, cut the whole `:profiles {:dev
-{...}}` section and paste it into the `profiles.clj` newly created
+{...}}` section and paste it into the new `profiles.clj`
 file.
-Finally, delete the `:profiles` keyword option which is already
+Finally, delete the `:profiles` keyword option which is implicitly
-implicitly set by the `profiles.clj` filename itself.
+added by Leiningen when reading `profiles.clj`.

-Here is the resulting `project.clj`
+Here is the resulting `project.clj`:

 ```clj
 (defproject org.clojars.magomimmo/enfocus "2.1.0-SNAPSHOT"